kohane27/Waybar-Clockify/README.md

 - [ ] `fzf`: after selection, move cursor inside `d` field so it's ready for input: `'{"p": "Health","t":["gym","weight", "d": "|"]}'`
 - [ ] after clicking `Waybar`, what if user wants to add description?
-- [ ] after clicking `Waybar`, what if user wants to change project and tags and basically choose again?

 ## Contributing